Hi, I’m Vicky…

 marmite on toast!

 Where this all began

-I grew up in a beautiful village in the midlands until moving out at 18.
-Before this I hadn’t been far, a few holidays in France and a school trip to Turkey about covers it.
-And although I dipped my toe in the water with a holiday to Greece with friends the summer before university it wasn’t until I worked on a kids camp in New York that I truly got bitten by the travel bug.
-It was those ruddy Ozzies that did it to me!
+I grew up in a beautiful village in the middle of England until moving out at 18.
+Before this I hadn’t been far – a few holidays in France and a school trip to Turkey about covers it.
+And although I dipped my toe in the water with a holiday to Greece with friends the summer before university, it wasn’t until I worked on a kids camp in New York that I truly got bitten by the travel bug.

-I became friends with an Ozzie (G’day Jules) and an Irish (Top o the morning Lisa) who I blame/thank for my itchy feet.
-There followed an 8-week tour round Australia meeting up with friends from camp, a second year at a camp in Connecticut, partying in Mexico, sunbathing in Portugal, teaching English in Madrid, Guinness in Dublin, 4 months around Europe with my boyfriend, a tour of Morocco, a safari through the Serengeti, skiing in Canada and a few weekend jaunts here and there…
+There followed an 8-week tour round Australia, a second year at a camp in Connecticut, partying in Mexico, sunbathing in Portugal, teaching English in Madrid, 4 months around Europe, a tour of Morocco, a safari through the Serengeti, skiing in Canada and a few weekend jaunts throughout my 20s.

-All this has been done on a shoestring.
-Student loans and minimum wage jobs supported most of it, as well as my journalistic skills of course.
-I’ve worked on some top magazines (see my LinkedIn) before finding my calling as a travel writer.
-I’m currently loving my work as the Content and Social Media Manager at gapyear.com where I talk travel all day long.
+Student loans and minimum wage jobs supported most of it.
+I worked on some top magazines (see my LinkedIn) before finding my calling as a travel writer.

 I believe that with a bit of prioritising you can explore the world while holding down a full-time job, and without breaking the bank.
 I hope to inspire you to do the same!